drewda/pedplus/README.md

 If you'd like to try a subset of PedPlus functionality, follow [these instructions](https://github.com/drewda/pedplus/blob/heroku/README.markdown) to install a working version on the [Heroku](https://www.heroku.com/) hosting service.

-## Credits
+## Credits and License

-Developed by Drew Dara-Abrams in 2011 - 2012, with urban-planning assistance from Joao Pinelo and visual design assistance from Victor Schinazi.
+Developed by Drew Dara-Abrams in 2011 - 2012, with urban planning assistance from Joao Pinelo and visual design assistance from Victor Schinazi.
 Copyright 2011 - 2012 Strategic Spatial Solutions, Inc. Released under the GPLv3 license.